 11.5.3 Correction of Punchlist Items.
-Promptly after receipt by Owner of the revised Punchlist, Contractor and Owner shall agree upon a schedule for Contractor’s completion of the Punchlist Items that will allow Contractor to complete such Punchlist Items within a reasonable period of time without interfering with operation of the Facility.
-Owner shall provide Contractor reasonable access to the Facility to perform such Work in accordance with the schedule to the extent such access does not interfere with operation of the Facility.
+Promptly after receipt by Construction Manager of the revised Punchlist, Contractor and Construction Manager shall agree upon a schedule for Contractor’s completion of the Punchlist Items that will allow Contractor to complete such Punchlist Items within a reasonable period of time without interfering with operation of the Facility.
+Construction Manager shall provide Contractor reasonable access to the Facility to perform such Work in accordance with the schedule to the extent such access does not interfere with operation of the Facility.

-11.5.4 Owner’s Option to Accept Nonconforming or Defective Work.
-Notwithstanding the above, Owner, by notice to Contractor, may elect to accept nonconforming or defective Work instead of requiring its removal or correction, in which case the Contract Price shall be reduced by an amount equal to the cost to complete or correct the nonconforming or defective Work, as reasonably agreed by the parties.
-Such election shall be exercised only by written notice to Contractor and shall not be implied by any action or inaction of Owner.
+11.5.4 Construction Manager’s Option to Accept Nonconforming or Defective Work.
+Notwithstanding the above, Construction Manager, by notice to Contractor, may elect to accept nonconforming or defective Work instead of requiring its removal or correction, in which case the Contract Price shall be reduced by an amount equal to the cost to complete or correct the nonconforming or defective Work, as reasonably agreed by the parties.
+Such election shall be exercised only by written notice to Contractor and shall not be implied by any action or inaction of Construction Manager.

 11.6 Right of Waiver.
-Owner shall have the right, but shall have no obligation, to waive, defer, or reduce any of the requirements stated in this Article 11 at any time.
-However, Owner’s exercise of any rights hereunder shall apply only to such requirements as Owner may specify in writing and shall in no event relieve Contractor of any requirements or other obligations not so specified.
+Construction Manager shall have the right, but shall have no obligation, to waive, defer, or reduce any of the requirements stated in this Article 11 at any time.
+However, Construction Manager’s exercise of any rights hereunder shall apply only to such requirements as Construction Manager may specify in writing and shall in no event relieve Contractor of any requirements or other obligations not so specified.

 11.7 Long-Term Obligations.
-It is expressly understood and agreed by the parties that nothing in this Article 11 shall in any way modify or alter Contractor’s obligations or Owner’s rights under Articles 12 and 13.
+It is expressly understood and agreed by the parties that nothing in this Article 11 shall in any way modify or alter Contractor’s obligations or Construction Manager’s rights under Articles 12 and 13.

 ARTICLE 12